A running joke in “Game of Thrones” has Peter Dinklage’s character, Tyrion, repeatedly butchering the Valyrian language, despite his best efforts.

 But conlangers did occasionally penetrate the broader culture.
 They trace their history to the 12th century, when the Benedictine nun Hildegard of Bingen created a “lingua ignota” for divine communication.
 Nineteenth century idealists created international languages they hoped would unite the world, though only Esperanto is spoken by more than a handful of people today.

 The most famous proto-conlanger was the author J.R.R.
 Tolkien, who invented a deeply structured Elvish language for his “Lord of the Rings” trilogy in the 1950s, including Elvish songs and poetry.
 His passion features in the new biopic “Tolkien.”
 Since then, pop culture has occasionally dabbled in the art — notably “Star Trek’s” Klingon language, and “Avatar’s” Na’vi.

 The novelist George R.R.
-Martin scattered a few Valyrian and Dothraki sentences throughout his fantasy series, “A Game of Thrones.”
+Martin scattered a few Valyrian and Dothraki sentences throughout his fantasy series, “A Song of Ice and Fire.”
 So when HBO adapted the books into a TV show, the network sought out Peterson to deconstruct those snippets and develop them into working languages, which now reside on a 600-page document owned by HBO, and in the imaginations of thousands of fans — some of whom learn High Valyrian on the app Duolingo.

 And Peterson has done what seemed unimaginable even 10 years ago: Make a career out of inventing languages, consulting for “Penny Dreadful,” “The 100,” “Into the Badlands” and other shows.

 But for most conlangers, the creation of language is largely solitary.